 You should keep in mind that the appearance of your contoured body areas immediately after the procedure does not represent your final size or shape.
 Any areas where fat was injected will appear larger because of the combined effect of post-operative swelling and the volume of the new fat.
 Any areas where fat was removed may also still be swollen from fluid left behind during the procedure.
 Once all the swelling has settled down (after approximately six weeks), you will be able to see the final result.
 If you think you would like additional changes in some areas, there is the possibility of repeat procedures to give you the contours you desire.

-Your risk for complications will depend on the specific technique used and Dr. Xu will make you aware of these before you have surgery.
+Your risk for complications will depend on the specific technique used and your surgeon will make you aware of these before you have surgery.
 Each person must consider the risks associated with body contouring and accept the risks before surgery can commence.

 Choosing a skilled aesthetic plastic surgeon is important because issues with body contouring can include:

 - Irregular contours of the body part being treated

 - Skin indentations – more likely if the liposuction cannula moves too close to the skin, especially in very thin people

 - Skin burn – from overheating during ultrasound-assisted liposuction techniques

 - Loose skin once liposuction has removed underlying fat